Goto Main Content

 Article 12

-The National Immigration Agency shall notify all competent central authorities when revoking or rescinding permission for residence, or residency establishment pursuant to Paragraphs 2 and 3 of Article 11 of the Act.
+The National Immigration Agency shall notify competent authorities while revoking or terminating permissions of nationals without household registration for residence, or registered permanent residence pursuant to Paragraphs 2 and 3 of Article 11 of the Act.

 Article 13

-If nationals with household registration in the Taiwan area enter the State while posing as others or using a fake or altered passport, they shall complete entry procedures at the National Immigration Agency with the documents listed below after the prosecutor has closed the investigation into the offense.
-Those who enter the State without inspection shall follow the same procedure until a final verdict is rendered in accordance with Article 84 of the Act:
+If nationals with household registration in the Taiwan Area (hereinafter referred to as the “nationals with household registration”) enter the State with passports or travel documents that are counterfeited, tampered, or belongs to another person, they shall complete entry procedures at the National Immigration Agency with documents listed below after the prosecutor has closed the investigation; those who enter the State without inspection shall follow the same procedure until a final verdict is rendered in accordance with Subparagraph 1 of Article 77 of the Act:

 1. Application form.

-3. Copy of original national identification card and household registration certificate in the Taiwan area.
+3. Copy of original national identification card and copy of household certificate in the Taiwan Area.

-Nationals with household registration in the Taiwan area referred to in the preceding paragraph will receive a certificate of entry from the National Immigration Agency.
-For those who completed move-out registration procedures, the National Immigration Agency will notify the Household Registration Office of their original registered residence.
+Nationals with household registration referred to in the preceding paragraph will receive a certificate of entry from the National Immigration Agency; for those who have completed moving-out registration procedures, the National Immigration Agency will notify the local household registration office where the domicile place is registered.

-Chapter 3 Alien's Entry and Exit, Visit, Residence, and Permanent Residence
+Chapter 3 Entry and Exit, Visit, Residence, and Permanent Residence of Aliens

 Article 14